openai/codex-universal/README.md

 ## Building with Nix

 You can build an equivalent image using [Nix](https://nixos.org/).
 The repository provides a Flake that produces a Docker image and a development shell.
 Ensure `nix` is installed with flakes enabled.

+The Flake lockfile `flake.lock` should be kept current.
+Run `nix flake lock` when dependencies change to update it.

 To build the image:

 ```bash
 nix build .#dockerImage